 Crisis!
 The contractor started murmuring “change order” again like it was a magical incantation and was intimating urgency, as in “you have to OK the change order today or else the tile man can’t come on Monday and the whole job will be thrown off schedule.”

-So we had to rush around and find a carpenter willing to come to the house on a Saturday to figure out an elegant fix and to trim the window (final cost: $125).
+So we had to find a carpenter willing to come to the house on a Saturday to figure out an elegant fix and to trim the window (final cost: $125).

 By the way, the tile man did not show up until Wednesday afternoon.